getpopapi/n8n-nodes-pop-zoho/README.md

 ```

 POP API handles the entry point (license validation, sandbox/live mode, quota billing).
 This node owns: signature verification, payload mapping, contact resolution, tax lookup, and Zoho API calls.

+The connector can be triggered in two ways (see [Trigger Paths](#trigger-paths)):
+- **Via webhook panel** — used by WooCommerce, Shopify, and any platform that calls a document-generation route
+- **Via direct `/connector/zoho` route** — used for Postman, direct API calls, and LLM/MCP agents

 ---